snowplow/snowbridge/docs/documentation/concepts/batching-model.md

 Transformations always handle individual messages at a time.

 If the source provides the data in batch, the Kinesis, SQS, EventHub and Kafka targets can chunk the data into smaller batches before sending the requests.
-The EventHub target can further batch the data according the the EventHub client's batching logic, which batches data according to partitionKey, if set.
+The EventHub target can further batch the data according to partitionKey, if set - which is a feature of the EventHub client specifically.
 The Pubsub and HTTP targets handle messages individually at present.